laravelio/laravel.io/contributing.md

 ## Coding Standards

 - Follow the [PSR-2 Coding Standard](http://www.php-fig.org/psr/psr-2/)
-- Add tests because we generally don't accept pull requests without them
+- It's a good practice to write tests for your contribution
 - Write the full namespace in DocBlocks for `@param`, `@var` or `@return` tags

 ## Testing